 In 1988, Ellen founded the Violence Against Women Coalition in Minneapolis-St. Paul, after the tragic murder of her sister, Mary.
 The coalition successfully advocated for a legislative change of the penalties for sexual predators.

-Ellen volunteers as a director of Reach Dane, formerly Dane County Parent Council (Head Start), and the Center for Journalism Ethics at the University of Wisconsin-Madison.
+Ellen volunteers as a director at the Center for Journalism Ethics at the University of Wisconsin-Madison.

 Before joining WPS, Ellen worked as the digital communications leader for Rippe Keane Marketing, an agency in Madison, Wi., and as president of Ellen Foley Ink, formerly known as Foley Media Group, beginning in 2008.
 Her expertise as a social media and digital marketing executive is chronicled in the book, “Social Works.”